goast-ai/goastVS/README.md

 -   You’ll get better results if your project is split into smaller files instead of a single file that houses all your code.
 -   Like other AI coding tools on the market, goastVS will sometimes hallucinate or give results that aren’t quite right when it’s working in unfamiliar territory or doesn’t have enough context.
 We’ve found that even when the tool is a bit wrong, it still gets us moving in the right direction.
 That’s why we added the step editing functionality - so you can correct the tool when it’s wrong.
 -   Error code 429 means you’ve hit your OpenAI API key’s cost limit for usage.
+-   Error code 503 means OpenAI is at capacity and can't handle your request at this time.

 ## Get Support